 Traditional hammer curls typically emphasize the brachioradialis over the biceps.
 This is great if you're in the pursuit of thicker forearms, but sometimes you just want to focus on your upper arms.

-The crossbody hammer curl lets you do just this because by turning your arm inwards, you're placing more tension on the long (outer) head of your biceps, which is the head that most people need to develop—and also the head that's responsible for developing the coveted biceps peak.
+The crossbody hammer curl is one of the best dumbbell curls in this regard, because by turning your arm inwards, you're placing more tension on the long (outer) head of your biceps, which is the head that most people need to develop—and also the head that's responsible for developing those coveted peaked biceps.

 Improved bicep strength